How to Outline a Complete Book Series

 Establish your overarching plot

-• How does the series begin?
+• How does The Hunger Games series begin?

 • How does the series end?

-• What will the final series climax be?
+• What is the final series climax?

-• Over the course of the series, Katniss Everdeen evolves from a reluctant tribute into a symbol of rebellion and hope, facing personal challenges and sacrifices that shape her into a leader and catalyst for change.
+• Katniss Everdeen evolves from a reluctant tribute in Book 1 into a symbol of rebellion and hope in Book 3, facing personal challenges and sacrifices along the way.

-• How does your series begin?
+• How does my series generally begin?

-• How does your series end?
+• How does my series generally end?

-Select the number of books you need to plot on a timeline
+Select the number of books you need

-Remember that your dependent series cannot go on forever.
-Everything is building to a final climax, so you need to deliver a set number of books to expectant readers.
-While that number isn’t always set in stone, you’ll have a smoother planning process if you can pin down a general estimate.
 To determine how many books your series needs, consider how big the overarching plot is, how much time you can allot to writing the series, any deadlines your agent or editor may have for you, and how much life you can squeeze out of your story and its characters.

 • The inciting incident for the entire series will typically fall at the end of the first book during the climactic moment.